fattyageboy/berthcare/design-documentation/features/visit-verification/README.md

 **Challenge:** Are we building for the 1% who might cheat, or the 99% who are honest?
 **Decision:** Trust by default.
 Flag anomalies for review, don't block honest workers.

-### Assumption: "Supervisors need real-time location tracking"
+### Assumption: "coordinators need real-time location tracking"

 **Challenge:** Do they?
 Or do they just need to know visits happened?
 **Decision:** Visits happened.
 Location verified.
 That's enough.
 No Big Brother tracking.